 - Choose the appropriate options for What to import, Bids and budgets, Landing page URLs, Tracking templates, Ad extensions and Bing Merchant Centre.

-- Choose if you want to delete ad groups and campaigns from Bing Ads that you have already deleted from Google Ads under Cleanup.
-Once you remove these campaigns or ad groups from Bing Ads, any associated ads or keywords will also be deleted.
+- Choose if you want to delete ad groups and campaigns from Microsoft Advertising that you have already deleted from Google Ads under Cleanup.
+Once you remove these campaigns or ad groups from Microsoft Advertising, any associated ads or keywords will also be deleted.
 Note: Not everyone has this feature yet.
 If you don’t, don’t worry.
 It’s coming soon.

 Optional: Under Schedule Imports, click When and then set the schedule you want, which can be Once, Daily, Weekly or Monthly.